cmn22/commerce-auction/README.md

 <div name="introduction">

 ## Introduction
-Creating a web application that is acts like a online E-Commerce Auction website where users can publish listings, add listings to their watchlist, bid on a listing and even comment on them.
+Creating an E-Commerce Auction web application where users can publish listings, add listings to their watchlist, bid on a listing and even comment on them.

 <br/>